moby/moby/man/docker-create.1.md

   Network Namespace - current sysctls allowed:
       Sysctls beginning with net.*

-  Note: if you use --net=host using these sysctls will not be allowed.
+  Note: if you use --network=host using these sysctls will not be allowed.

 **-t**, **--tty**=*true*|*false*
    Allocate a pseudo-TTY.
 The default is *false*.